 What is Labiaplasty?

 Labiaplasty, Labioplasty, or Labia Reduction Surgery is a cosmetic genital procedure that aims at the reduction of Labia Minora or the inner lips of the vagina.
-In other words, it can help you acheive a youthful-looking and rejuvenated vulva.

 Am I a Candidate for Labiaplasty?